memgonzales/pisa-2018-analysis/README.md

 This is a major course output in a statistical modelling and simulation class.

 ## Task
-The task is to create a Jupyter notebook that presents the process leading to the generation of insights from a raw dataset:
+The task is to create a Jupyter notebook that presents the process leading up to the generation of insights from a raw dataset:
 - Dataset Representation
 - Data Cleaning
 - Exploratory Data Analysis